ammonharps-git/startup/README.md

 # Key Features

 - Save talk URLs that are pulled from the internet.
-- Create playlists of talk URLs.
+- Create playlists of talk URLs and mark talks as Favorites.
 - Log in and view your saved talks and playlists.
 - Save playlists of your favorite talks.
 - Share playlists with other users.